WICG/local-peer-to-peer/EXPLAINER.md

 ## Problem Description

-When a user wants to transfer a file from within her browser to another device nearby—be it another device she owns or her friend's device—she has multiple ways to accomplish this task:
+When a user wants to transfer a file from a web site to another device nearby—be it another device the user owns or that of a friend—the user has multiple ways to accomplish this task:

 1. A centralized cloud service.
 The file is transferred to a third-party cloud service.
 This requires a round trip through the internet that consumes network bandwidth and can be slow, costly, or both.
 The file must be stored on a third-party server, which may not be what the user wants for files that can contain privacy-sensitive information.

 2. A custom WebRTC-based solution.
 The file is sent between browsers with WebRTC data channels.
 This solution requires an internet connection for communication with a WebRTC signalling server that is required to establish and manage the connections between the devices.

 3. Email.
-A file can be sent as an email attachment using a webmail service.
+A file can be sent as an email attachment using a cloud-based service.
 Arbitrary email attachment size limitations cause frustration and the common Base64 encoding for attachments adds about 37% to the original file size.
 Arguably an email-as-a-file-sharing-service has a suboptimal user experience.

 None of these solutions to this seemingly common task provide a compelling user experience.
-When the devices are physically nearby the user's expectation is the file transfer would be as quick and seamless process as handing out physical objects to another person close by.
-With close-range wireless communication technologies widely supported on today's devices we believe this user experience can be vastly improved.
+When the devices are physically nearby the user's expectation is the file transfer would be as quick and seamless as handing out physical objects to another person close by.
+With close-range wireless communication technologies widely supported on today's devices we believe this user experience can be vastly improved

 We need an optimized network path to use a local network connected by the devices for web applications.